CSCfi/csc-user-guide/docs/apps/lazypipe.md

 pipeline.pl
 ```

 Normally you need to use the _pipeline.pl_ command only for testing.
-For real analysys tasks lazypipe module includes `sbatch-lazypipe` command that you can use instead.
+For real analysis tasks lazypipe module includes `sbatch-lazypipe` command that you can use instead.

-_sbatch-lazypipe_ is a help tool to submit Lazypipe jobs in Puhti.
+_sbatch-lazypipe_ is a help tool that automatically generates a batch job file for a Lazypipe run
-It automatically generates a batch job file and submits it to batch
-job system of Puhti.
+and submits it to batch job system of Puhti.
 The command uses the same command line options
 as the _pipeline.pl_ command.
-In addition sbatch-lazypipe asks user to define batch job resources
+In addition _sbatch-lazypipe_ asks user to define batch job resources
-(account, runtime, memory, number of cores).
+(account, run time, memory, number of cores).

 For example to execute the [Example 1]( https://www.helsinki.fi/en/projects/lazypipe/examples) from the
-Lazypipe home page, you would first need to download the reads and refrence genome to your scratch directory in Puhti
+Lazypipe home page, you would first need to download the reads and reference genome to your scratch directory in Puhti
 (in real cases you will get these input files from your own sources):

 ```text